-But that’s why you do regular data backups, right?
-Unfortunately, scheduled backups are not enough to keep your business running smoothly in the face of a major disruption.
+Many organizations think they are covered with weekly or even daily backups.
+Unfortunately, scheduled backups are not enough to keep a business running smoothly in the face of a major disruption.

-A 2019 IDC ‘State of IT Resilience Survey’ found that nearly all of the 500 C-level executives and IT professionals who participated experienced an IT or business disruption within the previous two years.
-Even worse, 56% had experienced unrecoverable data within the last 3 years even though they had a backup solution.
+The ‘State of IT Resilience Survey’ found that nearly all of the 500 organizations surveyed experienced an IT or business disruption within the previous two years.
+Even worse, 56% experienced unrecoverable data within the last three years even though they had a backup solution.

 3 reasons backup solutions aren’t enough